 Mayor Moshe Lion sees the city becoming Israel's tech capital but even government ministries are staying away.
 New office developments might improve the situation.

 The cumulative deficit for the twelve months to the end of April was NIS 158.9 billion, or 11.2% of GDP.

 The cut comes against a background of rising inflation and expected higher growth this year.

-The Bank of Israel has bought nearly half the amount of foreign currency in the first quarter that it announced it would buy in all of 2021.
+The Bank of Israel has already bought $19 billion in foreign currency in 2021 - nearly two thirds of the $30 billion it said it would buy in all of 2021.

 Israelis who invest in the UK should take note of the Chancellor of the Exchequer's recent budget.

 Home prices rose last year in all of Israel's 16 largest cities, except one.

 The prime minister promises grants and tax cuts, but hasn't specified how they'll be paid for.